Berlin museum centering on Germans expelled after WWII opens - WTMJ

 There’s also a bicycle used by a Syrian refugee to cross the Russian-Norwegian border in 2016.
 And there are audio accounts by people recounting their arrival in Germany.

 Visitors are given a chronological account of Nazi atrocities, followed by the flight and expulsion of the Germans in the final months of the war and afterward.
-“At the same time, millions of Polish, Ukrainian, Hungarian or Slovakian citizens lost their homes in the time,” curator Jochen Krueger said.
+“At the same time, millions of Polish, Ukrainian, Hungarian or Slovakian citizens lost their homes,” curator Jochen Krueger said.
 “We tell their story here too.”

 The idea for a center commemorating the German expellees goes back to a call for a “center against expulsions” made in 1999 by Erika Steinbach, who at the time was the head of an organization representing the group and a lawmaker with Merkel’s conservative party.
 It raised hackles in the following years in countries whose inhabitants suffered under brutal Nazi occupation.